Mongolian Beef Stir-Fry with Ramen Recipe

 I love the way these two ingredients work together to create a complex and delicious flavor profile.

-I love the way the bell peppers and onions soften when cooked but still retain a bit of crunch.
+I love the way the green onions soften when cooked but still retain a bit of crunch.

 Ramen Noodles